 As a plant lover, you might also have the below-mentioned reasons to propagate your Swiss Cheese Plant:

-- Monstera adansonii propagates quickly and in the most cost-effective manner.
+- Monstera adansonii propagates quickly and cost-effectively.

 - Monstera adansonii has reached the decline stage.